bookface/moode_radio/README.md

 4. Press the tuning display to select a station.
 5. Press the "Phillips" badge to bring up a web browser.
 There is a python based brower here but you can run your own.
 Again, see the top of the main.py file.
+6. The default size of the application is the size of the radio image.
+It can be scaled via the scale parameter to BorderLessWindow